 - dq is the charge of a small piece

 When a small piece of charge distribution is divided by the volume dV, the following is the formula:

 - f is the force per unit volume

 With the help of the right-hand rule, it becomes easy to find the direction of the magnetic part of the force.

-Lorentz force explains the mathematical equations along with the physical importance of forces acting on the charged particles that are traveling through the space containing electric as well as the magnetic field.
+Lorentz’s force explains the mathematical equations along with the physical importance of forces acting on the charged particles that are travelling through the space containing electric as well as the magnetic field.
 This is the importance of the Lorentz force.

 The right-hand rule is useful to find the magnetic force as it becomes easy to visualize the direction as given in Lorentz force law.

 From the above figure, it is understood that the magnetic force is perpendicular to both the magnetic field and charge velocity.